miculan/miculan.github.io/_pages/research.md

 permalink: /research/
 title: research
 description: My research statement and mission.
-nav: false
+nav: true
 nav_order: 21
 ---
-My research mission is to make it more effective and robust to program and analyse concurrent systems.
-An overarching theme of my research approach is the use of formal methods and programming languages techniques as well as the aim for a unifying mathematical perspective rooted in Logic and Category Theory.
+My research mission revolves around the fundamental enhancement of concurrent systems—making them not only more effective and robust but also inherently secure.
+It's a multi-faceted approach that amalgamates formal methods, advanced programming language techniques, and core principles of computer security.

+In approaching concurrent systems, I embrace a unified mathematical perspective deeply rooted in Logic, Category Theory, and the foundational principles of computer security.
+This interdisciplinary foundation is pivotal to tackle the intricate challenges inherent in concurrent systems, providing a solid theoretical framework to enhance both their functionality and security.

+Within this framework, my objectives are two-fold.
+First, I aim to elevate system reliability and security by addressing critical aspects such as race conditions, deadlocks, synchronization issues, and identifying potential vulnerabilities.
+These are the linchpins of robust and secure concurrent systems.
+Second, I strive to contribute to a broader understanding of computational processes, especially in the context of secure concurrent systems.
+This comprehension is essential for driving innovation and ensuring that our systems can withstand the ever-evolving landscape of cyber threats.

+Ultimately, my goal is to foster innovation, pushing the boundaries of concurrent programming, analysis, and security methodologies.
+By blending the power of formal methods, advanced programming techniques, and a solid mathematical and security-driven foundation, I aspire to not only enhance concurrent systems but also pave the way for a safer and more efficient digital future.